 When submitting a mini-project application to "IS Věda", the applicant attaches a Statement of the relevant WG and also the Request for an EOSC WG statement, on which the Statement is based.

-Applicants are strongly advised that all information and data regarding the planned mini-project outputs, as provided in the mini-project application in “IS Věda,” must be 100% identical to the information and data stated in the Request for an EOSC CZ WG Statement.
+Applicants need to bear in mind that all information and data regarding the planned mini-project outputs, as provided in the mini-project application in “IS Věda,” must be 100% identical to the information and data stated in the Request for an EOSC CZ WG Statement.

 Contact